Make these string art DIY stocking holders with just a few items! All you need is a template, nails, a hammer and some string!

 I bought these inexpensive oil-rubbed bronze hooks and love the simplicity of them!

-Now you just need to hang your stockings!
+Now simply hang your stockings!
 Look how cute these turned out.
-I just love them!
+I love them!